OutSystems/cloud-connector/README.md

       R:8081:192.168.0.3:8393 R:8082:192.168.0.4:587

 In the above example you create a tunnel to connect two endpoints.
 One, as before, `192.168.0.3:8393`, a REST API service running on IP address `192.168.0.3`.
 The endpoint is available for use by apps running in the connected stage at `secure-gateway:8081`.
 Second, `192.168.0.4:587`, an SMTP server running on `192.168.0.4`, another IP in the internal address range.
 The endpoint is available for use by apps running in the connected stage at `secure-gateway:8082`.

+> :bulb: Some Webservers has issues accepting connections from outsystemscc, when using SSL.
+In this case the "onBeforeRequest" action in the app should be used to override the Host header, with the same endpoint (URL server).

 You can create a tunnel to any endpoint that's in the internal address range and so is network accessible over TCP or UDP from the system on which `outsystemscc` is run.
 If the connection is over UDP, add `/udp` to the end of the remote port.